-What if my partner and I really want to get married?
+What if my partner and I really want to get married in Illinois?
 Should we wait for marriage to be legal in Illinois?
 And if we enter a civil union, will that prevent us from marrying?

-Whether to join in a civil union is a personal choice, but not taking advantage of the important protections offered by civil unions may leave you and your partner at risk in certain important ways.
-For example, a civil union will guarantee that you will be able to make medical decisions for your partner if he or she is unconscious even if you are unable to show the hospital staff an executed power of attorney.
-It is very unlikely that entering a civil union now would prevent you from marrying, when doing so becomes legal in Illinois in the future.
+Whether to marry outside Illinois or join in an Illinois civil union is a personal choice, but not taking advantage of the important protections offered by civil unions-either by marrying where same-sex couples may do so or entering a civil union in Illinois-may leave you and your partner at risk in certain important ways.
+For example, the civil union status will guarantee that you will be able to make medical decisions for your partner if he or she is unconscious even if you are unable to show the hospital staff an executed power of attorney.

+Also, it is very unlikely that entering a civil union now would prevent you from marrying when doing so becomes legal in Illinois in the future.
 In Vermont, New Hampshire, and Connecticut where civil unions were available prior to marriage, couples who had already joined in a civil union were able to marry once same-sex couples were able to marry.
+The marriage bill pending in the Illinois General Assembly would allow you to marry even if you already have a civil union.
+However, marrying outside of Illinois would likely prevent you from marrying in Illinois.